jgcfyidev/jgcfyi/content/2-Agency.md

-A social theory called the [Garbage Can Model](https://en.wikipedia.org/wiki/Garbage_can_model) describes the messy reality of organizational decision making at scale well.
+A social theory called the [Garbage Can Model](https://en.wikipedia.org/wiki/Garbage_can_model) describes the messy reality of organizational decision-making at scale.
 This model suggests that, despite their intentions, groups of people don't typically make decisions by agreeing on a problem, developing a [perfect understanding](https://forum.effectivealtruism.org/posts/T975ydo3mx8onH3iS/ea-is-about-maximization-and-maximization-is-perilous)